 Strawberries are also rich in various antioxidants, including anthocyanins, ellagic acid, flavonoids, and procyanidins.

-These antioxidants can provide numerous health advantages, including protecting against oxidative stress, reducing inflammation, and supporting overall health.
+These antioxidants can provide numerous advantages, including protecting against oxidative stress, reducing inflammation, and supporting overall health.

 🍓 Potential Risks